IanTerzo/Redit/README.md

 Servers simply split hosted files into payloads, optionally encrypted, before opening a connection on the Redit port.

+To keep the network saturated, payloads are requested in such a manner that a number of payloads are requested while not all previously requested are received.
+This is called pipelining, but is not the same type of pipelining as HTTP pipelining.

 Below is a visualisation of a typical connection:

 ```mermaid